-Hovertravel’s liability for loss or damage to or in connection with the goods shall in all circumstances and in every respect be limited to £100 (one hundred pounds) per passenger ticket or bill of lading
+Hovertravel’s liability for loss or damage to or in connection with the goods shall in all circumstances and in every respect be limited to £50 per passenger ticket or bill of lading.

 In the event your property or belongings are located, we will endeavour to contact you and any collection or delivery costs will be at your expense.
 Hovertravel cannot be responsible or liable for any loss or damage of goods while being held as ‘lost property’.

 Items found or handed in as lost property will be held for 30 days and either disposed of or forwarded to charity.